Lin Hsien-tang

-Lin Hsien-tang (林獻堂 (Lín Xiàntáng); 22 October 1881 – 8 September 1956) was a Taiwanese politician and activist who founded several political organizations and sat on the Japanese House of Peers.
+Lin Hsien-tang (林獻堂 (Lín Xiàntáng); 13 December 1881 – 8 September 1956) was a Taiwanese politician and activist who founded several political organizations and sat on the Japanese House of Peers.

 Early life and family

-Lin Hsien-tang's earliest Taiwan-based ancestor was Lin Shi, who traveled the Taiwan Strait in 1746 and settled in Changhua.
-Lin Hsien-tang was born in 1881 to Lin Wenqin and his wife.
-Lin Hsien-tang's mother died when he was young, and he was raised by his grandmother.
-Lin was tutored at home and became a wealthy landlord based in Taichung.
-He was born to the Wufeng Lin family, whose ancestral home is the Wufeng Lin Family Mansion and Garden, located in Wufeng District.
+Lin Hsien-tang's earliest Taiwan-based ancestor was Lin Shi, who crossed the Taiwan Strait in 1746 and settled in Changhua, and is a progenitor of the Wufeng Lin family, whose ancestral home is the Wufeng Lin Family Mansion and Garden in Wufeng District, Taichung.
+Lin Hsien-tang was born in 1881 to Lin Wenqin and his wife, who died when Lin Hsien-tang was young.
+Lin was raised by his grandmother, tutored at home and became a wealthy landlord based in Taichung.
 Lin was a member of the Chestnut Leaved Oak Poetry Society, established in 1902, and offered his house as the headquarters for the group.
 Lin Hsien-tang became patriarch of the Lin family in 1904, when the son of Lin Chao-tung, Lin Tzu-keng, moved to China after his father's death.
 Lin Tzu-keng later renounced Japanese citizenship and became the first Taiwanese to be granted Republic of China citizenship in 1913.
-Despite living in Japanese Taiwan, Lin Hsien-tang spoke only Hokkien and did not learn Japanese.
+Despite living on Japanese Taiwan from 1895, Lin Hsien-tang spoke only Hokkien and did not learn Japanese.
 He married Yang Shuei-hsin.
 The couple raised four children, sons Lin Pan-lung, Lin You-lung, Lin Yun-lung, and daughter Lin Guan-guan.
 Lin Hsien-tang was a patron of the arts, responsible for partial funding of Yen Shui-long's education in France.